 10 notable note-taking apps

 Today’s students have replaced a once-bulky backpack with a sleek laptop bag or even a tablet case.
 Three-ring binders and stacks of Composition notebooks are quickly being replaced by digital notes of all sorts—so it shouldn’t be any surprise that when it comes to taking notes, yes, there’s an app for that (quite a few actually).
 The last few years have witnessed new apps popping up to help people organize information about school, work and more.
+For students enrolled in college online, having a dedicated way to make quick notes can be very important.
 We've put together a list of 10 innovative note-taking apps so you can figure out which ones would work for you.

 - Awesome Note is an iOS app that's been honored with a spot in the Apple App Store Hall of Fame.
 Even though it boasts a note-taking feature with word-processor quality, Awesome Note bills itself as a full-tilt "organizer of your life."
 It supports sync with Google Docs, the iPhone's built in calendar and a drag-and-drop list management system.

 - Bamboo Paper is a cross-platform note-taking app that uses the Wacom Bamboo tablet to interface with your Mac or PC.
 The "digital paper" feel can be a big plus for students who prefer hand-writing homework and don't want the extra step of typing out their assignments.
 Bamboo Paper also has an iPad version and supports projector connection, so you can use your notes directly in presentations.

 - Drafts is promoted as a quick, easy and affordable iOS app for capturing and sharing text.
 Drafts features link functionality to Dropbox and Evernote, as well as forwarding to other apps like Twitter and Echofon.
 The app also supports live word and character counts, and Markdown Language support for HTML previews.
 With this tool, you can use your iPad to write assignments on the go.